Workforce metrics, specifically those you want to include in your organizational chart, are a lot like toolboxes.

 High turnover rates specific to one branch of your org chart may denote an ineffective or overzealous manager.
 And increased turnover among your star players may point to a lack of upward mobility or a faulty compensation strategy.

-To make this workforce metric work, you must first have a solid performance management system designed to align your employees’ goals with the business’s overall objectives.
+To make this part of your workforce metrics work best for you, you must first have a solid performance management system designed to align your employees’ goals with the business’s overall objectives.
 Once you have that, the accompanying performance ratings can be plugged into your org chart and used for numerous organizational analytics.

 For example, a company undergoing succession planning needs to rely on solid data like performance ratings when plotting its future.
 Personal opinions and biases should be avoided during this process, if possible.